TakahashiLab/SpikeTools-for-IntanLabview/README.md

 # SpikeTools
-Tool sets for analyzing neural activity recorded using our custom-made software.
+Tools for analyzing neural activity recorded using our custom-made software.
 The software was developed using intan-tech libraries for LabVIEW programming language.

-Tool boxes and libraries should be installed from external repositories:
+Toolboxes and libraries should be installed from external repositories:

 From cortexlab at UCL
 * KiloSort (https://github.com/cortex-lab/KiloSort)